 After starting Osedea in 2011, there came a point when the company began doing well enough that Martin was finally able to take extended breaks to pursue adventures or projects that made him happy.
 And it wasn’t long before he started to think how awesome it would be to be able to offer that same chance to Osedea’s team members.

 Fast-forward to today.
 Dreams Come True is available to any team member who has worked at Osedea for two years or more.
-The company puts up $5k and two additional weeks of vacation, creating an opportunity to immerse yourself in virtually any activity you can imagine, anywhere on the planet.
+The company puts up $5k and one additional weeks of vacation, creating an opportunity to immerse yourself in virtually any activity you can imagine, anywhere on the planet.
 And the program “refreshes” every five years, giving staff ample opportunity to do what’s most important to them.

 In this article, we’d like to highlight two of the very different ways in which Osedea staff have taken advantage of the Dreams Come True initiative in the past year.